aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 You may also be wondering what's going on with the `respond_to` inside the `FollowsController`.
 Well, when we make a http request to a server, we can specify the `Content-Type` header.
-Meaning.. we can ask for html, xml, json, text, etc.
+Meaning.. we can ask for HTML, XML, JSON, text, etc.
 Until now, our controllers were apathetic towards the type of the request.
-Want json?
+Want JSON?
 TOO BAD!
-Here's html...
+Here's HTML...

 The browser sets this `Content-Type` header for us based on how we make the request.
-When we use the `$.ajax` method, we will (by default) request json.
+When we use the `$.ajax` method, we will (by default) request JSON.
 The controller can then react to this `Content-Type` request by using the [`respond_to` method][respond-to-docs].

 [respond-to-docs]: http://apidock.com/rails/ActionController/MimeResponds/InstanceMethods/respond_to